 But I promised myself that this time, I would do things very differently.
-Above all I committed to myself that would maintain my dignity no matter what.
-Through my previous experience, I intuitively understood the "breakup process" and knew I had to take great care of myself.
+Above all, I committed to myself that would maintain my dignity no matter what.
+Through my previous experience, I intuitively understood the "breakup process" and knew the things I had to do to move on in a healthy way.
 I also knew from experience, that my heart would heal and I would meet someone else to love.

-After giving myself permission to simply survive and get through the first few days of this drastic change, I immediately got to work.
-I found myself a great therapist, got every book on breakups I could find, and started taking the best care of myself that I could.
+After giving myself permission to simply survive and get through the first few weeks of this drastic change, I immediately got to work and did everything in my power to heal and grow from this experience.

 I could not have been luckier that one week before the breakup I had signed up to pursue my passion for yoga by taking my yoga teacher training at Yoga Therapy Toronto.
-It's so interesting to me now to think that shortly after the breakup, I tried to convince the school that I needed to defer my program because I was too heartbroken.
+It's so interesting to me now to think that shortly after the breakup, I tried to convince the school that I needed to defer my program because I was too heartbroken to do yoga.
 My teachers (a beautiful wife and husband team) encouraged me to stay in the program and told me that this was the best thing I could be doing for myself, and they were so right.
-I immersed myself in my yoga and meditation studies, and worked through my emotions.
+I immersed myself in my yoga and meditation studies and worked through all my emotions.

 Tango was also an integral part of my healing.
 Weeks after the breakup, I returned to Tango, a dance I had fallen in love with during my time in Taiwan but had given up because of Boyfriend #2.
 In Tango, I let the music and the dance express my pain.
 I found a new community and made incredible friendships.

 Looking back now, that year - 2011 - was the most challenging I've ever experienced but also one of the most transformative.
 Years later, I have so much gratitude for that year of healing and transformation.